Student visa for Malaysia

 *Students who are citizens of the countries that are listed below are exempted from pre-arrival medical screening.
 The countries are United Kingdom, Japan, USA, Australia, South Korea, Belgium, Finland, France, Germany, Netherlands, Spain, Sweden, Switzerland and Turkey.
 In place of the Medical Examination Report, students from the above countries will be required to submit a declaration of their health status.
 However, all students will be required to attend a medical screening once they have arrived in Malaysia.

-3. All students will be required to attend a medical screening once they have arrived in Malaysia.
-After the Single Entry Visa has been issued and you have arrived in Malaysia, you must submit your passport and a Letter of Health Endorsement from the UPM Health Care to UPM in order to get the final student visa from EMGS.
+All students will be required to attend a medical screening once they have arrived in Malaysia.
+After the Single Entry Visa has been issued and you have arrived in Malaysia, you must submit your passport and a Letter of Health Endorsement from the UPM Health Care to Universiti Putra Malaysia in order to get the final student visa from EMGS.
 This will take around 2 – 4 weeks.
 Please note that you must not leave the country during this phase, otherwise the whole process must be started again.
 The final student visa is a Multiple Entry Visa which allows you to travel outside Malaysia during the semester.

 Please note that VAL (Visa Approval Letter) and SEV (Single Entry Visa) are not the Student Pass (Student Visa).

 The student is responsible for acquiring a student visa as well as paying for the costs.
 Overall, the student visa process costs approximately 1100 MYR depending on student’s home country.
 Please note that the EMGS and UPM processing fees are non-refundable.
-Additional Visa fees may occur when applying for a Single Entry Visa, depending on the embassy.
-Please Universiti Putra Malaysia makes the application automatically for two semesters (12 months).
+Additional visa fees may occur when applying for a Single Entry Visa, depending on the embassy.
+Please note that Universiti Putra Malaysia makes your application automatically for two semesters (12 months).
 In case the student stays in Malaysia only for one semester, the visa for the second semester must be annulled at the end of the semester.
 In that case half of the EMGS insurance fee (about 200 MYR) can be refunded.